Inter Milan beats Shakhtar 5-0 to reach Europa League final

 Lautaro Martinez and Romelu Lukaku scored twice each as Inter ended its wait Monday, demolishing Shakhtar Donetsk 5-0 in the Europa League semifinals.

 Inter ground down Shakhtar in what was at first a tight, defensive game before scoring four times in the last half-hour.
-The Italian club will face five-time winner Sevilla in the final on Friday.
+The Italian club will face five-time winner Sevilla in the final on Friday in Cologne.

+“We reached the final by beating a very strong team, don’t get fooled by the result,” Inter coach Antonio Conte said.
+“We were good not allowing them to play the way they wanted.”

+Since arriving last year, Conte has imposed discipline on what had been a fractious Inter squad and rebuilt it around Lukaku, who has 33 goals in his first season with the club.

 Headers from Martinez in the 19th minute and Danilo D’Ambrosio in the 64th put Inter on course to play for its first major continental trophy since winning the Champions League in 2010 under Jose Mourinho.
 Martinez and Lukaku added three more goals in 10 minutes to make sure of the result.